Hugo-dgn/ChessPath/README.md

 ### List Openings

-To list the openings in the database:
+To list all openings in the database:

 ```bash
 python main.py db op table